0ph3/0ph3.github.io/_posts/2024-01-08-HTB-Authority.md

         └── SHARE
 ```
 The share appears to host folders for different services under the Automation/Ansible folder.
-If you are unfamiliar with [Ansible](https://docs.ansible.com/ansible/latest/getting_started/introduction.html), know that it is essentially software used to automate complex tasks.
+If you are unfamiliar with [Ansible](https://docs.ansible.com/ansible/latest/getting_started/introduction.html), know that it is essentially software used to automate various tasks.
 It is often used by development teams and IT professionals to automatically deploy, maintain, update and manage software/system components and configurations amongst other uses.
 That being said, the PWM folder looks interesting.
 With some luck, there may be stored credentials to the PWM login page that we found.
 It's also worth noting the ADCS folder.
 There's a good chance ADCS is installed on the DC.
 We can keep this in mind but for now, let's check the PWM folder.